10 Ways to Stay Grounded During the Holiday Season

 - Brew some tea.
 There’s a lot to be said about the benefits of tea rituals.
 Brew yourself a nice cup of hot tea.
 Sit and savor its smell and taste.

 - Engage in Self-care.
-Whether at home or booking an appointment from an array of therapeutic bodywork offerings at Mind Body Co-op during the holiday season.
+Whether at home or booking an appointment from an array of therapeutic offerings at Mind Body Co-op during the holiday season.